lerni/klaro-cookie-consent/README.md

 # Silverstripe Klaro!
 Consent Manager
-Silverstripe Klaro [klɛro] implements [KIProtect/klaro](https://github.com/KIProtect/klaro).
+Silverstripe Klaro! implements [KIProtect/klaro](https://github.com/KIProtect/klaro).
 A consent manager that helps to be transparent about third-party applications and be compliant with GDPR and ePrivacy.
 This module is inspired by [nomidi/kw-cookie-consent](https://github.com/nomidi/kw-cookie-consent).

 ## Requirements